evil-shrike/ResxToJson/README.md

 Aliases: -outputDir, -dir

 Absolute or relative path to a directory where result *.js files will be placed.
-A js file is generated for each input file.
+With this option a result js-file will be generated for each input file (whether how they were specified).
-This is default option if none of `inputDir` or `inputFile` options specified.
+This is default option if none of `inputDir` or `inputFile` options were specified.
-Cannot be used with `outputFile` option.
+Cannot be used with `outputFile` option simultaneously.

 ## outputFile
 Required: no
 Aliases: -outputFile, -file

-Absolute or relative path to a result js file.
-If several inputs specified (via `inputDir` or `inputFile` options) then resources will be merged into the single js file.
+Absolute or relative path to a result js-file.
+If several inputs specified (via `inputDir` or `inputFile` options) then resources will be merged into the single js-file.
-Cannot be used with `outputDir` option.
+Cannot be used with `outputDir` option simultaneously.

 ## casing
 Value: keep, camelCase, lowerCase
 Default value: keep
 Required: no
 Aliases: -c, -case

 It specified how resource keys from *.resx will be represented in json.
 It can be one of the following values:
 * keep - (default) as is (do not modify)
 * camelCase - 'SomeMessage' -> 'someMessage'
 * lowerCase - 'SomeMessage' -> 'somemessage'

 ## recursive
-Value: true/false
+Value: none (it's a flag)
-Default value: false
+Default value: not specified
 Required: no
 Aliases: -f, -recursively

-Specifies that searching in `inputDir` will be recirsive.
+The flag specifies that searching in a directory specified with `input` option will be recursive.

 ## force
-Value: none, it's flag
+Value: none (it's a flag)
 Default value: not specified
 Required: no
 Aliases: -f, -force

-If specified then read-only files (if any) will be overwritten.
+The flag specifies then read-only files (if any) will be overwritten.

 # INSTALL

 You can install the tool as NuGet-package [ResxToJson] (https://www.nuget.org/packages/ResxToJson) from nuget.org.

-The package contains single exe module ResxToJson.exe in package 'tools' folder.
+The package contains single exe module ResxToJson.exe in package's 'tools' folder.

 # USAGE EXAMPLES